DatafromtheBleachers/Backups/README.md

-This code allows you to evaluate which players are the most influential for a team during the calendar year using data from Understat.com.
+This code (Python) allows you to evaluate which players are the most influential for a team during the calendar year using data from Understat.com.
 We will answer the following questions:
 1) Who are the 5 most influential players for Goal Events?
 (Goals + Assists)
 2) How is the performance of the 5 most influential players during the season (Month by month and by minutes played)